Parliamentary.ai

 Overview

-The Live Music Bill aims to simplify licensing requirements for live music performances in England and Wales.
-It focuses on exempting smaller, less impactful live music events from needing a license, reducing burdens on musicians and venues.
+This Live Music Bill aims to simplify the licensing requirements for live music performances in England and Wales.
+The changes primarily focus on reducing bureaucracy for smaller, less amplified events.

 Description